aws/neptune-gremlin-client/README.md

         ClusterEndpointsRefreshAgent.managementApi("my-cluster-id", "eu-west-1", profileName);
 ```

-Or you can supply an implementation of `AWSCredentialsProvider`:
+Or you can supply an implementation of `AwsCredentialsProvider` (support for the version 1.x `AWSCredentialsProvider` has been deprecated):

 ```
-AWSCredentialsProvider credentialsProvider =
+AwsCredentialsProvider credentialsProvider =
-        new ProfileCredentialsProvider("my-profile")
+        ProfileCredentialsProvider.create("my-profile")

 // Using a Lambda proxy
 ClusterEndpointsRefreshAgent lambdaProxyRefreshAgent =